ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 create a valid MAC for a message we did not ask the target to authenticate.
 This is already proof enough that the OMA digest is not a secure MAC as we just constructed an [existential forgery](https://en.wikipedia.org/wiki/Digital_signature_forgery#Existential_forgery).

+> We actually could have stated the OMA digest is not a secure MAC way earlier:
+> if you paid attention above you might have noticed that if the last block is
+> shorter than 144 bytes it will need to be padded with zero bytes.
+This means
+> that by obtaining the MAC for some 143-byte message we can construct an
+> existential forgery by appending a zero byte, the MAC will validate for both
+> messages, and we still know nothing about the key.

 ## <a name="propagate"></a> Why does 0x80 always propagate?